MisaOgura/MRNet/README.md

 - Unzip the archive and save it to the `MRNet` project root

     ```terminal
-    $ unzip -qq MRNet-v1.0.zip -d path/to/MRNet
+    $ unzip -qq MRNet-v1.0.zip -d path/to/MRNet (./ if you are already in it)

     # Note that you will see some warnings - it seems ok to ignore it
     ```

-- You now should have `MRNet-v1.0` directory in the project root
+- You now should have `MRNet-v1.0` data directory in the project root

     ```terminal
     $ cd path/to/MRNet

-    $ ls
+    $ tree -L 1
-    MRNet-v1.0/  README.md  notebooks/  scripts/  src/
+    .
+    ├── LICENSE.txt
+    ├── MRNet-v1.0
+    ├── README.md
+    ├── environment.yml
+    ├── notebooks
+    ├── scripts
+    └── src
     ```

 ### 3. Merge diagnoses to make labels